psi4/psi4/doc/sphinxman/source/scf.rst

    that use an alternate starting point, like MCSCF.

 .. [#f2] This applies to properties computed through the :py:func:`~driver.property` function.

+.. [#f3] Post-HF methods that do not rely upon the usual 4-index AO integrals use a density- fitted SCF reference.
+That is, for DF-MP2 and SAPT, the default |scf__scf_type| is DF.

 Recommendations